The Songs of Bacharach & Costello: Critical reception

 The Songs of Bacharach & Costello received positive reviews from critics noted at review aggregator Metacritic.
 It has a weighted average score of 87 out of 100, based on seven reviews.

 Editors at AllMusic rated this album 4 out of 5 stars, with critic Mark Deming writing that while "this collection wasn't intended to be a memorial" being released weeks after Bacharach's death, "the deep dive into one of his last major collaborations pays worthy homage to his skill and dedication to craft, and every moment testifies to Costello's towering respect for the great man".
 Lee Zimmerman of American Songwriter characterizes this as "a sumptuous box set and one that's mined with obvious depth and devotion".
 Emma Harrison of Clash Music rated this an 8 out of 10, calling it "a thoughtful and sensitively crafted project showcasing an awe-inspiring collection of carefully-crafted tracks" as well as "a touching tribute" to Bacharach.
 Writing for Louder Than War, Angela Joenck Watt called this compilation "a stunning tribute to the partnership between two of popular music's greatest songwriters".
 In Mojo, John Aizlewood rated this compilation 4 out of 5 stars, praising the Taken from Life disc in particular and summing up that it is "a treasure trove within a set that defines how well collaborations can work". musicOMHs Ian Wade wrote an overview of compilations and reissues released at the time, and called The Songs of Bacharach & Costello an "exhaustive and gorgeous release" that is "beautiful".

-Saby Reyes-Kulkarni of Paste gave the box set an 8.0 out of 10, highlithting Costello's "wit and humor" and writing that the bonus material as well as the remaster of Painted from Memory justify this release, which she calls "a historic pairing of musical minds".
+Saby Reyes-Kulkarni of Paste gave the box set an 8.0 out of 10, highlighting Costello's "wit and humor" and writing that the bonus material as well as the remaster of Painted from Memory justify this release, which she calls "a historic pairing of musical minds".
 Editors at Pitchfork chose this as Best New Reissue of the week and critic Stephen M. Deusner rated it an 8.4 out of 10, for showing "just how durable these songs are, precisely because they're so malleable, so open to whatever Costello or Wilson or you might bring to them" and calling it "a heartfelt eulogy" for Bacharach.
 In Uncut Deusner gave a second review, with this album getting 4.5 out of 5 stars, writing that the Taken from Life collection "offer[s] a fascinating new perspective on the collaboration".
 Marc Myers of The Wall Street Journal writes that Bacharach's death makes "the new box take on fresh import" and speculates that this music "may turn out to be both artists' most significant and heartfelt work".

 Stuart Monroe of The Boston Globe listed this among the nine best album reissues of 2023.